FruitbatM/airmed-doc-app/README.md

 Register for a free account with [MongoDB](https://account.mongodb.com/account/register)

 - Create a new Project and call it 'airmed'
-- Creater a Cluster, choose the free tier option and select your region
+- Create a Cluster, choose the free tier option and select your region
 - Create a new database and call it 'airmed_db'
 - Create four Collections named 'users', 'gender', 'doctors', and 'specialities'.
 Detailed db scheme is available below: